Most people know the basics of U.S. presidents, like when they served and their political party.

 For instance, did you know that President James Buchanan was the only President never to marry?

-The following list goes over each president with strange facts!
+The following list goes over each president with some fun facts!

 1. George Washington

-Washington’s teeth were made out of gold, lead, and elephant, and donkey teeth.
+Washington’s teeth were made out of gold, lead, elephant, and donkey teeth.

 2. John Adams

-President James Monroe, who was elected during this 50th anniversary, gave both men a state funeral.
+President James Monroe, elected during this 50th anniversary, gave both men a state funeral.

 3. Thomas Jefferson